Woman looking at oils

 How to cook with it

-Olive oil has a smoke point of about 350° F. It’s incredibly versatile for sauteing or baking up to 350°.
+Olive oil has a smoke point of about 350° F. It’s incredibly versatile for sautéing or baking up to 350°.
 It can also be used for dressings or to add a finishing touch to a dish.

 Unrefined coconut oil

 Unrefined coconut oil is a great natural source of MCT oil, which is a good source of energy and is more easily digested than other fatty acids.
-It has a smoke point of 350° F. It may also help promote the feeling of fullness.
+It has a smoke point of 350°F. It may also help promote the feeling of fullness.

 While high in saturated fat, the amount recommended by GOLO isn’t significant enough to deter you from using it.
-It also has many alleged health benefits, including anti-inflammatory, and antimicrobial properties.
+It also has many alleged health benefits, including anti-inflammatory and antimicrobial properties.

 Shopping for coconut oil can be confusing as there are a lot of choices on the shelves.
 You should avoid purchasing liquid coconut oil.
 This product is highly processed and has less of the important fatty acids that make coconut oil a healthy choice.

-You can save money by skipping the ‘Organic’ and ‘Non-GMO’ labels.
+You can save money by skipping the Organic and Non-GMO labels.
 Although we usually recommend both organic and non-GMO, when possible, coconuts aren’t shown to have significant pesticide residue (so organic is not as important) and there are currently no known genetically modified coconut varieties so even if you see this on a label, don’t pay more for it!

 Walnut oil

 Walnut oil is an unrefined oil with a rich, nutty flavor.
-It has a lower smoke point at 320° F, so it should not be used for most cooking but adds an excellent flavor to salad dressings, sauces or finished dishes.
+It has a lower smoke point at 320° F, so it should not be used for most cooking, but adds an excellent flavor to salad dressings, sauces, or finished dishes.

 This oil is a great source of omega-3 fatty acids that can reduce your risk of developing heart disease.
 It is also high in antioxidants that support healthy thyroid function, memory and can help lower blood sugar levels.